 How to send an encrypted email or attachment

-DESlock+ has a plugins compatible with Microsoft Outlook from version 2003 onwards.
+ESET Endpoint Encryption (EEE) has a plugin compatible with Microsoft Outlook from version 2003 onwards.

-When composing an email, there is a DESlock+ tab at the top of the window
+When composing an email, there is an EEE tab at the top of the window.

 When encrypting an email, the user has three options.